kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Config init
 -----------
-If can often be beneficial to initialiase the form data by creating an mapping of the default data.
+It can often be beneficial to initialiase the form data by creating a mapping of the default data.

 .. code-block:: json